 In a world where ultra-processed foods are making headlines for their undeniable role in the growing obesity and diabetes epidemics, it’s time to chart a course through the nutritional wilderness.

 - This article is your trusty guide to tackle the burning questions:

-- What makes ultra-processed foods so bad for us?
+- What makes ultra-processed foods so villainous for our health?

-- Which foods and meals should we prioritise to avoid ultra-processed food?
+- How can we scientifically pinpoint these dietary troublemakers?
+Which foods and meals should we prioritize to steer clear of ultra-processed pitfalls?